bahrus/carbon-copy/README.md

 Will add resolving support for script and css references.

+### Content persistence

+The content to import into a c-c tag is identified via the href attribute / property.
+However, what happens if we change the value of href?
+What if we come back to the original href later?
+We can handle this in one of two ways

+1)  The previous content (including edits) just goes poof!
+The previous DOM tree is released, replaced by the new

+### Content protection

+### Content merging
+#### Append
+#### Replace

 ### zenmu

 The particular function zenmu (in zenmu.js) that comes with this component  might be of interest to those trying to reduce the verbosity of web component markup.